-But on the other hand if no one sees your beautiful email...what’s the point?
+But on the other hand if no one sees it...what’s the point?

-Competition for the inbox is fierce, so keep in mind that plain text emails have a higher chance of getting delivered because they are readable regardless of your subscribers email client.
+Competition for the inbox is fierce, know that plain text emails have a higher chance of getting delivered because they are readable regardless of your subscribers email client.

-Hubspot reported that HTML emails receive a 25% lower open and click through rate
+Hubspot reports that HTML emails receive a 25% lower open and click through rate.

-If you are going to go the plain text route (which I have always had more success with anyway, It doesn’t necessarily mean that your emails have to be boring.
+Understand that just because you go the plain text route, doesn’t mean that your emails have to be boring.

-Sprinkling a few images in your plain text emails isn’t required but can definitely break up the length of text and help you tell your story.
+Sprinkling a few relevant images in your plain text emails will definitely break up the length of text and help you tell your story more visually.

 And what about videos?